The creativity of author, designer, broadcaster Ben Arogundade

-Black Or Cablinasian?
-80,000 Google Tiger Woods Ethnicity, Nationality, Parents Race & Family Background
+Is Tiger Woods Black or ‘Cablinasian’?
+100,000 Google His Ethnicity, Nationality, Parents Race & Family Background

-CAN A PERSON OF AFRICAN ANCESTRY not be black in America?
-Golf star Tiger Woods, who refers to himself as 'Cablinasian', is part of a new multi-ethnic generation that say yes.
+CAN A PERSON WITH AFRICAN ANCESTRY not be black in America?
+Golf star Tiger Woods, whose ethnicity, nationality and parents background is Googled thousands of times per month, says yes.
 By Ben Arogundade.
-[Feb.10.2016]
+November.
+28, 2023.

 ON WEDNESDAY APRIL 23RD, 1997, following his groundbreaking victory in the US Masters, sports celebrity Tiger Woods incurred the wrath of many African American traditionalists when he appeared on The Oprah Winfrey Show.
 During the broadcast, Winfrey asked the then 21-year-old golfer whether it bothered him to be called “African American”.
 Woods replied, “It does...I'm just who I am, whoever you see in front of you.”